 What will the scholarship pay for?

-In 2019 the Cecilia Vajda Memorial Scholarship will pay the tuition fees for students attending the British Kodály Academy Summer School.
+In 2020 the Cecilia Vajda Memorial Scholarship will pay the tuition fees for students attending the British Kodály Academy Summer School , to be held at the University of Nottingham.

 Each CVMS scholarship award applies only to the tuition costs.
 It excludes accommodation and meal costs and any optional extra fees, eg for individual singing or piano lessons.

-The Summer School accommodation and meal costs charged to a scholarship winner will be £330 if taking the cheaper accommodation option for the six nights involved (single bedroom with bathroom shared with one other delegate), £396 if choosing to have a single ensuite bedroom.
-(For non-resident attendance at the Summer School, the charge to a scholarship winner will be £195 to meet the cost of meals other than breakfast, break refreshments, and site charge for day delegates.)
+The Summer School accommodation and meal costs charged to a scholarship winner were £330 if taking the cheaper accommodation option for the six nights involved (single bedroom with bathroom shared with one other delegate), £396 if choosing to have a single ensuite bedroom.
+(For non-resident attendance at the Summer School, the charge to a scholarship winner was be £195 to meet the cost of meals other than breakfast, break refreshments, and site charge for day delegates.)

-The tuition costs paid from the CVMS scholarship fund will be £439.
+The tuition costs paid from the CVMS scholarship fund were £439.

 Who can apply?